You can check the detailed release history in HelpNDoc's what's new page.

 The Topic Analyzer now shows all incoming links to a given topic, helping authors quickly identify which other topics reference it.
 This makes it much easier to track cross-references, spot unused or overly linked topics, and maintain a consistent documentation structure by revealing how content pieces relate to one another.
 See: Analyzing incoming topic links

-Images in HelpNDoc projects can now be assigned optional IDs and CSS class names, which are carried through into all HTML-based documentation exports.
-This enhancement allows developers and designers to apply precise styling, interactivity, or linking behavior to images in generated documentation, increasing flexibility and control in web output.
+Pictures, image maps, equations, and barcodes in HelpNDoc projects can now be assigned optional IDs and CSS class names, which are preserved across all HTML-based documentation exports.
+This enhancement gives developers and designers fine-grained control over styling, scripting, and interaction by enabling precise targeting of these elements in the generated output.
+It significantly increases flexibility for advanced layouts, custom behaviors, and seamless integration with existing web frameworks.
 See: Working with pictures

 Copy and paste topic content as Markdown